adhocteam/ca-alert/README.md

 Displaying data is done in a similar way, with React components like the [PlaceList](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx) using the API to [fetch the appropriate data](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx#L16), storing that data [in the state](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx#L21), and using JSX to [render the appropriate markup](https://github.com/adhocteam/ca-alert/blob/master/web/src/PlaceList.jsx#L62).

-For both collecting and displaying data, React's virtual DOM allows us to seamlessly update the page without worrying about what individual parts of the markup have changed.
+For collecting and displaying data, React's virtual DOM allows us to seamlessly update the page without worrying about what individual parts of the markup have changed.
 We have also taken advantage of the reusability of React components by creating multi-use tools like [buttons](https://github.com/adhocteam/ca-alert/blob/master/web/src/Button.jsx) and [error messages](https://github.com/adhocteam/ca-alert/blob/master/web/src/Error.jsx).

 #### Usage of Google Maps and Geocoder

-We have used the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) for rendering location data throughout the app, with a [custom React component](https://github.com/adhocteam/ca-alert/blob/4619c26e87143d8697ae1d8bcea46540ede98ea7/web/src/Map.jsx) to make it easily reusable.
+We used the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) for rendering location data throughout the app, with a [custom React component](https://github.com/adhocteam/ca-alert/blob/4619c26e87143d8697ae1d8bcea46540ede98ea7/web/src/Map.jsx) to make it easily reusable.
 In addition, Google's [Geocoder API](https://developers.google.com/maps/documentation/geocoding/start) has [been used](https://github.com/adhocteam/ca-alert/blob/b25bf273d59ce3e14fb386eab7b662c4afa86fc5/web/src/lib.js#L52) for converting addresses to lat/lon positions.
 For the prototype, we are storing the results of the geocoder, which is against Google's terms of service.
 In a production app we would look either to move to a less restrictive geocoding tool like [Mapzen's](https://mapzen.com/products/search/) or [MapBox's](https://www.mapbox.com/geocoding/) or consider implementing our own geocoder based on open-source tools.

 #### Site navigation

-We have used [react-router](https://github.com/ReactTraining/react-router) to handle rendering of the appropriate React components based on the current URL and for updating the URL based on user actions.
+We used [react-router](https://github.com/ReactTraining/react-router) to handle rendering of the appropriate React components based on the current URL and for updating the URL based on user actions.
 It allows us to [define a set of routes](https://github.com/adhocteam/ca-alert/blob/master/web/src/index.jsx#L28) and to specify which component should be rendered when they each is visited.
 When a user action requires a change to the path, we [update the hashHistory](https://github.com/adhocteam/ca-alert/blob/afc6cbe05d54287095397aaa745e91069194e8ba/web/src/ConfirmPhone.jsx#L58), which automatically changes the URL and renders the appropriate components based on the change.

 #### Communication with the API